When teaching your baby to sleep well, where do you begin?

 Step 6: Time for a Tuck In

 By now your baby should be nice and relaxed, so it’s time for bed!
 Place your baby in her bed, tuck her in and sing a few soft lullabies while you turn out the lights.
-You may need to pat her back, rub her head, turn on the mobile or offer a pacifier to help her settle into sleep.
+You may need to pat her back, rub her head or offer a pacifier to help her settle into sleep.
 Over time, lessening your hands-on comforting will help your baby sleep through the night.